fabianlischka/InfoSec101/p1-InfoSec101.md

 ### Basic Steps: Secure Email

+- Basic Idea:
-- GPG allows secure sending of email including attachments
+    - Encrypt your message including attachments into some blob (the *ciphertext*)
+    - Send that blob via email
-- However, meta data is NOT encrypted/protected and can be intercepted/manipulated
+- Note: Meta data is NOT encrypted/protected and can be intercepted/manipulated
     - sender, recipient
     - subject line
     - length
+    - time and frequency of mails

 ### Suggested Tools: Secure Email

 - The standard for asymmetric encryption is PGP/GPG
 - (PGP = "Pretty Good Privacy" is the original implementation, OpenPGP is the open internet standard, and GPG = "Gnu Privacy Guard" is an open source implementation.
 Bottom line: all the same)
+- Purpose: PGP/GPG takes arbitrary text and encrypts it
+- What: PGP/GPG is basically a command line tool, but various apps and utilities exist for computers and smartphones, including ones that tie into email programs directly.
 - For key management, consider [keybase.io](https://keybase.io)
 - Recommended:
   - **GPG4Win**: GPG for Windows.
 [Link](http://www.gpg4win.org/)
-  - **GPGTools**: not free.
+  - **GPGTools**: not free anymore.
 GPG on OS X Mail.
 EFF score 5/7.
 [Link](https://gpgtools.org)
   - **iPGMail**: not free.
 GPG for iOS Mail.
 Closed source.
 EFF score 4/7.
 [Link](https://ipgmail.com/)
 - Not recommended at all for sensitive information: Normal email
 - Also see [Email Encryption on Prism Break](https://prism-break.org/en/all/#email-encryption)
 - Also see [Encrypted Email on arsTechnica](http://arstechnica.com/security/2013/06/encrypted-e-mail-how-much-annoyance-will-you-tolerate-to-keep-the-nsa-away/)